danielkunin/Deeplearning-Visualizations/README.md

 - Link footnotes and sidenotes with unique id instead of relying on the order of the anchors and the text being the same.
 - Create unique include/plugin tag for the different visualization styles allowing a user to put placeholder visualizations to indicate a visualization should appear while editing.
 This will also make the Markdown more readable.
 - Sometimes js files will need access to the assets.
 Create a standardized url strcuture to handle these calls.
 The simpelest solution would be to create a template js function for grabbing files.
 - Make sure that in the published version relative and global links don't get messed up.
 In general clean up CSS and JS calls.
+Make sure `_site` folder can stand alone and with specific `baseurl`.